rennnotsepuh/rennnotsepuh/README.md

 ### :woman_technologist: About Me :
 I am a Front End Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Indonesia.
 My name is Jagad Renata, and I'm 14 years old.

-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I am a student as a frontend and backend for building web applications.
 - :zap: In my free time, I solve problem and read tech articles.

 - :mailbox:How to reach me: